 To that end, the report states, it's not enough to read through the best practices or even to merely fill out the FastForward assessment.
 Forrester's closing recommendations:

-An abstract is available to the public, and the full report is available to Forrester subscription clients.
+is available to the public, and the full report is available to Forrester subscription clients.

 Feature: 100 Proven CRM Ideas, Part 1